Kleinendorst/kleinendorst.github.io/_posts/2017-10-03-microservice-message-solutions.md

 open text-based standards, such as XML and JSON.
 Libraries for parsing these messages, and receiving HTTP requests are available in practically all languages.

-> The Marshalling and unmarshalling of text formats like JSON is a costly operation.
+> The Marshalling and unmarshalling of text formats like JSON and XML is a costly operation[^1].

 Inter-service communication via REST is similar to the way way we made [direct calls  between Java methods]({% post_url 2017-09-22-asynchronous-java %}#blocking-io) and shares its disadvantages,